-Teach For Nigeria, Teach For Armenia, Teach For India, Enseña por Colombia, Enseña por Argentina are related parties and members of the Teach For All global network.
+Teach For Armenia, Teach For Nigeria, Teach First, Teach For India, Teach For Italy, Enseña por Colombia, Enseña por Argentina, Fundación Empieza Por Educar, are related parties and members of the Teach For All global network.
 TFALL's Chief Executive Officer is a board member of Teach For Armenia and also an advisory board member of Teach For India.
-A board member of Teach For Nigeria is also a board member of Teach For All, Inc. A board member of Enseña por Colombia is also a board member of Teach For All, Inc. A board member of Enseña por Argentina is also a board member of Teach For All, Inc. A board member of Enseña por Argentina is also a board member of Teach For All, Inc.
+A board member of Teach For Nigeria is also a board member of Teach For All, Inc. Teach First's Chief Executive Officer is also a board member of Teach For All, Inc. Teach For Italy's Chief Executive Officer has a service agreement/contract to do some paid work for TFALL.
+A board member of Enseña por Colombia is also a board member of TFALL's.
+A board member of Enseña por Argentina is also a board member of Teach For All, Inc. A board member of Teach For All, Inc. is also a board member of Empieza por Educar.